 Seoul Mix 2.0

-For Korean plate lunches and a good variety of kimbap / Korean sushi rolls!
+...a good variety of kimbap / Korean sushi rolls!

 Yung Yee Kee Dim Sum

 Their sit-down restaurant on Kapiolani Blvd closed, but their takeout spot is thriving.
 Love being able to get a bunch of different dim sum dishes and taking it home for dim sum lunch/dinner at home.
 I get the sticky rice in lotus leaf, the radish cakes, the fried mashed taro balls stuffed with pork, and more!
-They also have bowls/plates like char siu rice and roast pork rice and jook so you can quick get one of those for lunch on the go.
+They also have bowls/plates like char siu rice and roast pork rice and jook so you can quickly get one of those for lunch on the go.

 Brug Bakery